polyxenna/YukiBoi/README.md

 Woof!
 I'm Yuki's personal care assistant bot!
 Here to help keep track of my daily routines and make sure I'm happy and healthy! 🐾

 ## ✨ Features
-- 🍽️ Feeding time reminders (9 AM, 1 PM, and 6 PM)
+- 🍽️ Feeding time reminders (8 AM, 1 PM, and 8 PM)
 - 📝 Track when I get my yummy meals
 - ⏰ Gentle reminders if someone forgets to feed me
 - 🧹 Daily cleaning reminder at 11 PM
 - 🗓️ Schedule and track my important appointments
+- 🐕 Receive a daily care summary at the end of the day
 - 🔔 Never miss an event with automated reminders

 ## 🎮 Slash Commands